DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 ## Querying the NifVector graph based on DBpedia

-These are results of a NifVector graph created with 15.000 DBpedia pages.
+These are results of a NifVector graph created with 10.000 DBpedia pages.
 We defined a context of a word in it simplest form: the tuple of the previous word and the next word (no preprocessing, no changes to the text, i.e. no deletion of stopwords and punctuation).
+The maximum phrase length is five words, the maximum left and right context is three words.

 ```python
 from rdflib.plugins.stores.sparqlstore import SPARQLUpdateStore